* The New Yorker on the Blender

 Blender of Love (http://alienbill.com/romance/) "My brain says 'run' but the heart says 'browse.'"
 That sentiment appears as a thought balloon above the head of a man facing a woman with enough "emotional baggage" for an ocean cruise, in a cartoon by Adam Green that's posted (it looks literally pasted) on this Boston-based love site.
 Some visitors' brains may have the same reaction; an editorial page ("Kirk Rambles Regarding Romance") is somewhat puerile, and much of the correspondence is downright sophomoric.
 But a glance at the site's collection of poetry will get your heart in gear and put you back in a browsing mood.
 It has everything from standard carpe-diem fare, such as "To His Coy Mistress," to the more fatalistic "Theory," by Dorothy Parker, to surprises like Donald Hall's whimsical "Valentine"-- all in all, a satisfying sampler of ruminations on love in its various conditions, coital and post-, present tense and past.

 Though the site is collegiate in its over-all- tone, it's ancient in Internet terms, having been up, in some form, since 1993.
-Its creator, Kirk Israel, is not ashamed to post his own fiction (thought you may be ashamed to read it).
+Its creator, Kirk Israel, is not ashamed to post his own fiction (though you may be ashamed to read it).
 Other prose collected here includes a snippet from Tony Morrison's novel "Beloved" and a saucier offering from the ubiquitous Web siren M.A.
 Mohanraj.
 The response to Israel's literal labor of love bears testament to the heart's eternal folly.
 The Blender has spawned a monthly journal, featuring more writing, brash and impassioned.
 The Heart-on-Sleeve corner posts love poems and missives from visitors (mainly women), most filled with longing and self-pity.
 It will make you feel young again.

---The New Yorker, Aug 25-Sep 1 1997
+--The New Yorker, Aug 25 & Sep 1 1997

 [MAIL]Comments or Material that you want to see in the Blender of Love?